 'power factor, displacement' of a circuit means the ratio of the active power of the fundamental wave, in Watts, to the apparent power of the fundamental wave, in Volt-Amperes, its value in the absence of harmonics coinciding with the cosine of the phase angle between voltage and current.

-'power factor, total' of a circuit means the ratio of total active power of the fundamental wave, in Watts, to the total apparent power that contains the fundamental and all harmonic components, in Volt-Amperes.
+'power factor, total' of a circuit means the ratio of total active power (P), in Watts, to the total apparent power (S) that contains the fundamental and all harmonic components, in Volt-Amperes.
+S is derived based on where: